Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist).

+We have a clear and present opportunity and responsibility to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among a federated, distributed system of systems.

+We can synchronize ourselves in time-space for common goals e.g., code an equitable, distributed programmable economy among trade federations (attributed to Law of Time .
+Org)

+Use Cases: Eco #Economic Epochs Time-Space Meter #ecology Eco incentives, consensus, interoperability, sync, stochastic UTZ harmonization for programmable money, economy

 Use Case: Ecologically sustainable economic incentives coded into the programmable economy based on a tokenized economy - It's about Time - Space, syntax symbol set lexicon library supporting the Earth Intelligence Network / Noosphere.
 Main use case: GDP Gross Domestic Product Index based Economy / National - Global currency

 THESIS: All things internet, internet of programmable money are formed using: